 Get agreements in writing.
 Make certain verbal agreements are written into the final contract to avoid any stressful and expensive issues later.

-Listing courtesy of Sea-Port Realty.
+Listing courtesy of Better Properties Eastside.

-Listing courtesy of The Cascade Team.
+Listing courtesy of RE/MAX Professionals.

 The database information herein is provided from and copyrighted by the Northwest Multiple Listing Service (NWMLS).
 NWMLS data may not be reproduced or redistributed and is only for people viewing this site.
 All information provided is deemed reliable but is not guaranteed and should be independently verified.
 All properties are subject to prior sale or withdrawal.
 All rights are reserved by copyright.
 DMCA information